bundickm/AWS_Cloud_Foundations_Study_Materials/Module 3 Notes.md

 #### AWS Storage Services

-- [Amazon Simple Storage Services (S3)](https://aws.amazon.com/s3/) - object storage service that offers industry-leading scalability, data availability, security, and performance.
+- [Amazon Simple Storage Services (S3)](https://aws.amazon.com/s3/) - Object storage service that offers industry-leading scalability, data availability, security, and performance.
-- [Amazon Elastic Block Storage (EBS)](https://aws.amazon.com/ebs) - an easy to use, high performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction intensive workloads at any scale.
+- [Amazon Elastic Block Storage (EBS)](https://aws.amazon.com/ebs) - An easy to use, high performance block storage service designed for use with Amazon Elastic Compute Cloud (EC2) for both throughput and transaction intensive workloads at any scale.
-- [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/) - a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
+- [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/) - A simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
-- [Amazon Simple Storage Service Glacier](https://aws.amazon.com/glacier/) - a secure, durable, and extremely low-cost Amazon S3 cloud storage classes for data archiving and long-term backup.
+- [Amazon Simple Storage Service Glacier](https://aws.amazon.com/glacier/) - A secure, durable, and extremely low-cost Amazon S3 cloud storage classes for data archiving and long-term backup.

 #### AWS Compute Services

-- [Amazon EC2](https://aws.amazon.com/ec2/) - a web service that provides secure, resizable compute capacity in the cloud.
+- [Amazon EC2](https://aws.amazon.com/ec2/) - A web service that provides secure, resizable compute capacity in the cloud.
-- [Amazon EC2 Auto Scaling](https://aws.amazon.com/ec2/autoscaling/) - helps to maintain application availability and allows you to automatically add or remove EC2 instances according to conditions you define.
+- [Amazon EC2 Auto Scaling](https://aws.amazon.com/ec2/autoscaling/) - Helps to maintain application availability and allows you to automatically add or remove EC2 instances according to conditions you define.
-- [Amazon Elastic Container Services (ECS)](https://aws.amazon.com/ecs/) - a fully managed container orchestration service.
+- [Amazon Elastic Container Services (ECS)](https://aws.amazon.com/ecs/) - A fully managed container orchestration service.
-- [Amazon EC2 Container Registry (ECR)](https://aws.amazon.com/ecr/) -  a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+- [Amazon EC2 Container Registry (ECR)](https://aws.amazon.com/ecr/) -  A fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
-- [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) - an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
+- [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) - An easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and IIS.
-- [AWS Lambda](https://aws.amazon.com/lambda/) - lets you run code without provisioning or managing servers.
+- [AWS Lambda](https://aws.amazon.com/lambda/) - Lets you run code without provisioning or managing servers.
-- [Amazon Elastic Kubernetes Services (EKS)](https://aws.amazon.com/eks/) - a fully managed [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) service.
+- [Amazon Elastic Kubernetes Services (EKS)](https://aws.amazon.com/eks/) - A fully managed [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) service.
-- [AWS Fargate](https://aws.amazon.com/fargate/) - a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+- [AWS Fargate](https://aws.amazon.com/fargate/) - A serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).

 #### AWS Database Services

-- [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) - makes it easy to set up, operate, and scale a relational database in the cloud.
+- [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) - Makes it easy to set up, operate, and scale a relational database in the cloud.
-- [Amazon Aurora](https://aws.amazon.com/rds/aurora/) -  a MySQL and PostgreSQL-compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
+- [Amazon Aurora](https://aws.amazon.com/rds/aurora/) - A MySQL and PostgreSQL compatible relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
-- [Amazon Redshift](https://aws.amazon.com/redshift/) - a fully managed, petabyte-scale data warehouse service in the cloud.
+- [Amazon Redshift](https://aws.amazon.com/redshift/) - A fully managed, petabyte-scale data warehouse service in the cloud.
-- [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) - a key-value and document database that delivers single-digit millisecond performance at any scale.
+- [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) - A key value and document database that delivers single-digit millisecond performance at any scale.

 #### Networking and Content Delivery Services

-- [Amazon VPC](https://aws.amazon.com/vpc/) - lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
+- [Amazon VPC](https://aws.amazon.com/vpc/) - Lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
-- [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/) - automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
+- [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/) - Automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, IP addresses, and Lambda functions.
-- [Amazon CloudFront](https://aws.amazon.com/cloudfront/) - a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
+- [Amazon CloudFront](https://aws.amazon.com/cloudfront/) - A fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
-- [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) - a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
+- [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/) - A service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.
-- [Amazon Route 53](https://aws.amazon.com/route53/) - a highly available and scalable cloud Domain Name System (DNS) web service.
+- [Amazon Route 53](https://aws.amazon.com/route53/) - A highly available and scalable cloud Domain Name System (DNS) web service.
-- [AWS Direct Connect](https://aws.amazon.com/directconnect/) - a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
+- [AWS Direct Connect](https://aws.amazon.com/directconnect/) - A cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
-- [AWS VPN](https://aws.amazon.com/vpn/) - lets you establish a secure and private encrypted tunnel from your network or device to the AWS global network.
+- [AWS VPN](https://aws.amazon.com/vpn/) - Lets you establish a secure and private encrypted tunnel from your network or device to the AWS global network.

 #### Security, Identity, and Compliance Services

-- [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) -  enables you to manage access to AWS services and resources securely.
+- [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/) -  Enables you to manage access to AWS services and resources securely.
+You can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
+IAM is a feature of your AWS account offered at no additional charge.
 - [AWS Organizations](https://aws.amazon.com/organizations/) - helps you centrally govern your environment as you grow and scale your workloads on AWS.
-- [Amazon Cognito](https://aws.amazon.com/cognito/) - lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
+- [Amazon Cognito](https://aws.amazon.com/cognito/) - Lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
-- [AWS Artifact](https://aws.amazon.com/artifact/) - a central resource for compliance-related information that matters to you.
+- [AWS Artifact](https://aws.amazon.com/artifact/) - A central resource for compliance related information that matters to you.
-- [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) - makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
+- [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) - Makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
-- [AWS Shield](https://aws.amazon.com/shield/) - a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+- [AWS Shield](https://aws.amazon.com/shield/) - A managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.

 #### Cost Management Services